 In case there’s a wrong email address, or a product is marked under the wrong location, it will complicate the employees’ job and take up a lot of time.
 Most importantly, leaving the customer confused and in the worst case without the right gear affects the overall customer experience in a negative way.

-How your growth affects the communications and marketing?
+How your growth affects communications and marketing?

-Any type of expansions or growth also means updating your communication and marketing strategy.
+Any type of expansion or growth also means updating your communication and marketing strategy.
 One of the decisions you’ll have to make is whether you’ll have separate social media accounts for the different locations, or if you’ll continue with only one.